Sclerotinia stem rot in oilseed rape

-When lower main stems are infected, white stem lesions form with black sclerotia within the stem cavity.
+The pathogen that causes sclerotinia (Sclerotinia sclerotiorum) in oilseed rape can also infect other crops, such as potatoes, peas, carrots and many other vegetables.
+In oilseed rape, when lower main stems are infected, white stem lesions form with black sclerotia within the stem cavity.
 Infection can cut off the supply of food and water to the canopy.
 In extreme situations, whole plants can be lost.
 If infection occurs during later flowering, infection tends to be limited to the lateral branches with a much less damaging effect on yield.

 Sclerotinia in oilseed rape is caused by the fungal pathogen Sclerotinia sclerotiorum.
 The infection cycle is complex and requires three main factors: the presence of sclerotinia inoculum, warm and humid weather conditions and crops in flower.